pnnv/notes/Untitled.md

         - C++ is a compiled language, while Python is an interpreted language.
         - C++ is generally faster for performance-critical applications, while Python is often easier to read and write

+Here are some of the questions mentioned in the document, along with their answers and code examples where applicable.
+Please note that the specific LeetCode links were not provided, so those questions and answers are not included.

+**CS Fundamentals, OOPS, DBMS, OS**

+- **What is OS?**
+    - An operating system (OS) is the software that manages computer hardware and software resources and provides common services for computer programs.
+- **Define multiprocessing and multiprogramming OS.**
+    - **Multiprocessing:** An OS capability that allows multiple processors to work on different tasks simultaneously within a single computer system.
+    - **Multiprogramming:** An OS capability that allows multiple programs to reside in memory and execute concurrently, sharing CPU time.
+- **What are threads?**
+    - Threads are the smallest units of execution within a process.
+Multiple threads can exist within a single process and share the process's resources, allowing for concurrent execution within a process.
+- **ACID Properties (DBMS):**
+    - **Atomicity:** A transaction is treated as a single, indivisible unit of work.
+It either completes entirely or has no effect.
+    - **Consistency:** A transaction brings the database from one valid state to another, maintaining data integrity constraints.
+    - **Isolation:** Concurrent transactions are executed as if they were running serially, preventing interference.
+    - **Durability:** Once a transaction is committed, its changes are permanent and survive system failures.
+- **Diamond Problem (OOPS):**
+    - The diamond problem occurs in multiple inheritance when a class inherits from two classes that have a common base class.
+This can lead to ambiguity about which inherited member to use.
+It can be resolved using virtual inheritance.
+- **What are pixels and grey values?
+(Digital Image Processing):**
+    - **Pixels:** The smallest unit of a digital image, representing a single point of color or intensity.
+    - **Grey values:** In grayscale images, each pixel has a grey value representing its intensity, typically ranging from 0 (black) to 255 (white).
+- **OSI Model (CN):**
+    - A conceptual framework that standardizes the communication functions of a telecommunication or computing system into seven distinct layers: Physical, Data Link, Network, Transport, Session, Presentation, and Application.
+- **5 types of protocols (CN):**
+    - Examples include HTTP, TCP, IP, FTP, and SMTP.
+There are many more protocols depending on the layer of the OSI model.
+- **Difference between TCP and UDP (CN):**
+    - **TCP (Transmission Control Protocol):** Connection-oriented, reliable, provides error checking and flow control, and ensures data delivery in the correct order.
+Used for applications requiring reliability, like web browsing and file transfer.
+    - **UDP (User Datagram Protocol):** Connectionless, unreliable, does not guarantee data delivery or order.
+Used for applications where speed is more important than reliability, like video streaming and online gaming.

+**DSA**

+- **Reverse Linked List:**

+    ```python
+    class ListNode:
+        def __init__(self, val=0, next=None):
+            self.val = val
+            self.next = next

+    def reverseList(head):
+        prev = None
+        curr = head
+        while curr:
+            next_node = curr.next
+            curr.next = prev
+            prev = curr
+            curr = next_node
+        return prev
+    ```

+- **Palindrome Check (String):**

+    ```python
+    def isPalindrome(s):
+        s = ''.join(c.lower() for c in s if c.isalnum())
+        return s == s[::-1]
+    ```

+- **Check count of 1s in number (Bit Manipulation):**

+    ```python
+    def countSetBits(n):
+        count = 0
+        while n:
+            count += n & 1
+            n >>= 1
+        return count
+    ```

+**CN (Practical)**

+- **Protocols behind Cisco Webex:**
+    - Likely a combination of TCP, UDP, HTTP, HTTPS, RTP (Real-Time Transport Protocol), and various signaling protocols for establishing and managing audio/video sessions.
+- **Gaming website with low bandwidth:**
+    - Minimize assets (images, videos), use efficient compression algorithms, prioritize game data over other content, consider using cloud gaming solutions to offload processing to servers.
+- **Live example of OSI Model:**
+    - Sending an email:
+        - Application layer: Email client composes the message.
+        - Presentation layer: Data is formatted (e.g., HTML or plain text).
+        - Session layer: Establishes a session between sender and receiver.
+        - Transport layer: TCP ensures reliable delivery.
+        - Network layer: IP routes the

+The interview experience shared in the document does not specify the exact questions asked during the technical, managerial, and HR rounds.
+It mentions the topics and types of questions but doesn't provide the specific questions themselves.

+However, based on the information provided, here's a breakdown of the types of questions and potential examples:

+**Technical Round**

+- **OOP Concepts:**
+    - Explain the principles of inheritance, polymorphism, and encapsulation with examples.
+    - What is the difference between an abstract class and an interface?
+    - How do you achieve runtime polymorphism in Java/Python/C++?
+- **Coding Questions:**
+    - Implement a sorting algorithm like quicksort or mergesort.
+    - Write code to find the maximum subarray sum in an array.
+    - Solve problems related to arrays, strings, linked lists, trees, and graphs.
+- **Project-Related Questions:**
+    - Explain the architecture and technologies used in your project.
+    - What challenges did you face and how did you overcome them?
+    - Discuss your contributions and the impact of your work.
+- **CS Fundamentals:**
+    - Explain the OSI model and its layers.
+    - What are the different types of database normalization?
+    - How does virtual memory work?
+    - Explain deadlock and its prevention techniques.

+**Managerial Round**

+- **Pattern Printing:**
+    - Write code to print a pyramid or diamond pattern.
+    - Print a Fibonacci series or Pascal's triangle.
+- **Scenario-Based Questions:**
+    - How do you handle tight deadlines and prioritize tasks?
+    - Describe a situation where you faced conflict with a team member and how you resolved it.
+    - How do you deal with stress and pressure?
+- **Company-Related Questions:**
+    - What do you know about our company and its values?
+    - Why do you want to work for us?
+    - What are your long-term career goals?

+**HR Round**

+- **Background and Skills:**
+    - Tell me about your education and work experience.
+    - What are your strengths and weaknesses?
+    - What skills and qualities make you a good fit for this role?
+- **Company Knowledge:**
+    - What do you know about our company culture and values?
+    - Have you researched our recent projects or initiatives?
+    - What are your expectations from this internship/job?

+**Remember:** These are just examples, and the actual questions may vary.
+It's crucial to have a strong understanding of the core concepts, practice coding problems, and research the company thoroughly to prepare for a Cisco interview.
 #### todo~
 - [ ] **os fundamentals**
 	- [x] processes / threads